 Thereby the Semilab AFM-2000 setup is the optimal solution for industry quality maintenance application and R&D environments.
 The unlimited space for custom or OEM integration of additional analytics equipment opens up new horizions for research application.

 Upgrade your light microscope to subatomic resolution with AFM Objective: the 15x objective which delivers nanometer resolution and 3D topography.

-The DS-95 AFM Objective in your optical microscope is the ticked for the world behind the defraction limit.
+The AFM Objective in your optical microscope is the ticked for the world behind the defraction limit.
 The resolution is pushed far below sub-wavelength range to only a few nanometer or less.
 Additionally you benefit from the 3D topograpical data with a better resolution than CLSM ans STED microscopy.